garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 English:
 > bring activists on the ground and convince that the vote is useful .

 This is the example sentence from the [Moses baseline system][MBS].
 Actually, it is a sentence fragment and not a proper sentence.
-It is worth including to make sure that my baseline system produces the same output as the system described online.
+I included it to make sure that my baseline system produces the same output as the system described online.

 ### Example 2